This listing presents federal Web sites that offer valuable information on a range of critical eldercare issues.

 National Center for Elder Abuse

-Site provides resources on elder abuse prevention, including information on reporting a suspected case of elder abuse.
+This site provides resources on elder abuse prevention, including information on reporting a suspected case of elder abuse.

-Site provides aging-related health information easily assessable for adults 60 and over.
+This site provides aging-related health information easily assessable for adults 60 and over.

 Nursing Home Compare